Warfarin: Taking Your Medicine Safely

 Taking other medicines along with warfarin can cause a bad reaction.
 For example, some medicines can change the way warfarin works so you bleed too easily.
 Or warfarin can change the way the other medicine works.

-Talk to your doctor before you take any prescription medicines, over-the-counter medicines, antibiotics, vitamins, or herbal products.
+Talk to your doctor before you start or stop taking any prescription medicines, over-the-counter medicines, vitamins, or herbal products.
 If other doctors prescribe something for you, be sure they know that you take warfarin.
 Here are some examples of medicines that you need to be careful of:

 Follow these safety tips for taking medicines: